orthanc-mirrors/orthanc-book/Sphinx/source/users/configuration.rst

         "DicomPort": 104
     }

 It's also a very good practice to split your configuration files per topic.
-In example, have a ``dicom.json`` for everything that is related to DICOM, a ``http.json`` for all HTTP related configurations, one file per plugin...
+In example, have a ``dicom.json`` for everything that is related to DICOM, a ``http.json`` for all HTTP related configurations, one file per plugin.
 This is how the configuration files are provided with the Windows Installer.

 Once your configuration file is ready, start Orthanc by giving it the path to the configuration file path as a command-line argument.
 If you use multiple configuration